salama135/godot/addons/warm_theme/README.md

-# Enhanced Color Theme for Godot Editor
+# Enhanced Skeuomorphic Theme for Godot Editor

-This plugin adds a distinctive color scheme to all UI elements in the Godot editor, making the interface more visually distinct and less bland.
-The theme uses a carefully selected color palette based on Blue Grotto, Cinnabar, Nude, and Ebony colors.
+This plugin adds a distinctive skeuomorphic design to all UI elements in the Godot editor, making the interface more visually distinct, tactile, and three-dimensional.
+The theme uses a carefully selected color palette based on Blue Grotto, Cinnabar, Nude, and Ebony colors, combined with shadows, bevels, and depth effects to create a rich, non-flat interface.

 ## Features